-A writers’ group is invaluable to your development as an artist and a craftsperson.
-Here’s why:
+A writers’ group is invaluable to you as an artist because…

 - Help with finding and fixing the mistakes in your script that are red flags

 - Feedback on what’s working and what’s not working

 - Immediate emotional reactions.
 Are they laughing in the room?
 Are they shocked in the room?
 Are they scared in the room?
 Are they moved in the room?